pbinkley/microcopying_1940/index.markdown

 <p>Another project which is about to be undertaken
 is the microfilming of the British Sessional papers from 1800 to 1900.
-This is being done by a sub-committee of the <span style="page" id="page50">[p.50]</span> Historical Source Committee of the American Historical Association, of which Mr. Erickson of the University of Illinois is
+This is being done by a sub-committee of the <span class="page" id="page50">[p.50]</span> Historical Source Committee of the American Historical Association, of which Mr. Erickson of the University of Illinois is
 Chairman.</p>

 </div>